-• The errors in the observations are given by
+The errors in the observations are given by

-$$\begin{aligned} \mathbf{\eta} &= \mathbf{y} - h(\mathbf{x}{\text{truth}}) \\ &= \mathbf{y} - h{truth}(\mathbf{x}{\text{truth}}) + h{truth}(\mathbf{x}{\text{truth}}) - h(\mathbf{x}{\text{truth}}) \\ &= \mathbf{\eta}{ob} + \mathbf{\eta}{h} \end{aligned}$$

-- The uncertainty in the observations is therefore given by a mixture of errors in the observation itself, η{ob} , and the errors in trying to compare the state to the observations, η_h . - η{ob} will include instrument errors and pre-processing errors (e.g. the effect of superobbing or converting a more easily interpretable variable, can also include mistakes in cloud clearing) - η_h will include representation errors (e.g. observations of sub-grid scales) and errors in observation operator. - Assuming the observation errors are unbiased and Gaussian then they can be fully represented by the observation error covariance matrix the R matrix!
+The uncertainty in the observations is therefore given by a mixture of errors in the observation itself, η{ob} , and the errors in trying to compare the state to the observations, η_h .

+η{ob} will include instrument errors and pre-processing errors (e.g. the effect of superobbing or converting to a more easily interpretable variable, can also include mistakes in cloud clearing)

+η_h will include representation errors (e.g. observations of sub-grid scales) and errors in the observation operator.

+Assuming the observation errors are unbiased and Gaussian then their statistics can be fully represented by the observation error covariance matrix - the R matrix!